Refinancing a Construction Loan Into a Permanent Mortgage

 Disadvantages of Refinancing Your Construction Loan

-In most cases, the biggest disadvantage of refinancing your construction loan is paying for closing costs twice.
-If you built your home with a construction-only loan, you may have no choice but to refinance.
-Borrowers with construction-to-permanent loans, however, should weigh any potential savings against the added closing costs they’d incur.
+The biggest drawback of refinancing a construction loan is often paying closing costs twice.
+If you have a construction-only loan, you may have no choice — but borrowers with construction-to-permanent loans should weigh potential savings against the added expense.

-Refinancing your construction loan also means requalifying for a mortgage.
-The good news is that construction financing generally has more stringent requirements than conventional or government-backed end loans.
-As such, most borrowers who qualify for a construction mortgage and haven’t seen a substantial change in their credit score or financial situation should have little issue with their refinance.
+Refinancing also means requalifying for a mortgage.
+The good news is that construction financing typically has stricter requirements than conventional or government-backed end loans, so most borrowers who originally qualified — and haven’t seen a substantial change in their credit or finances — should have little trouble qualifying again.

-If you have a construction-to-permanent loan and haven’t finalized your mortgage rate, check if your lender allows rate locks or a float-down option.
-Locking in protects against rising rates, while float-downs let you take advantage of lower rates before finalizing your loan.
-Some lenders offer a free one-time float-down, while others charge a small fee.
+If you have a construction-to-permanent loan and haven’t finalized your rate, check whether your lender offers a rate lock or float-down option.
+Locking in protects against rising rates, while float-downs let you take advantage of lower rates before closing.
+Some lenders offer a free one-time float-down; others charge a small fee.

 How we source rates and rate trends